barrerasaezgonzalo/java-crud-test/README.md

-Basic Crud en spring boot and gradle to practical
-- using JPA, lombok, webflux
+A basic crud in spring boot with gradle using lombok, mysql, jpa, webflux
-- crud: Getall, GeyById, Update, Remove
-- diferent data if DTO is defined

-NEXT: JWT